Brian3647/sqoole/README.md

 ## **Project Status**

-API is mostly finished (need to finish websockets & banning people from chats).
-Front-end isn't even started.
+API IS FINISHED !!!!!
+FINALLY !!!!
+The front-end is ready to be built

 <!-- Links -->